Harsh-Srivastav123/quizApp_backend/README.md

 ## Features

-QuizzApp offers a wide range of features to meet your quiz and question management needs:
+QuizApp offers a wide range of features to meet your quiz and question management needs:

 ### 1. Question Management